 Professor Guild’s interests in digital humanities, new media, and public engagement are reflected in the 2014-15 African American Studies Faculty-Graduate Seminar that he organized, “Black Studies in the Digital Age.”
-He serves on the Executive Committee of Princeton’s Center for Digital Humanities.
-He is also an Associated Faculty member in the Program in Urban Studies.
+He previously served on the Executive Committee of Princeton’s Center for Digital Humanities.
+He is an Associated Faculty member in the Program in Urban Studies.